-The President & Chief Executive Officer is designated as the DART's Chief Executive.
-As such, the President & Chief Executive Officer is responsible for ensuring that DART's Safety Management System (SMS) is in place and is effectively implemented throughout the Dallas Streetcar system.
-Additionally, the President & Chief Executive Officer is responsible for ensuring action is taken to addresssubstandard performance in the Agency's SMS.
+DART's President & Chief Executive Officer is designated as the Agency's Accountable Executive.
+As such, the President & Chief Executive Officer is accountable for ensuring that the Agency's Safety Management System (SMS) is effectively implemented throughout DART's public transportation system.
+Additionally, the President & Chief Executive Officer is accountable for ensuring action is taken to address substandard performance in the Agency's SMS.